xinzhili/db-mcp-server/README.md

 1. **Connection Errors**: Verify your database connection settings in `config.json`
 2. **Tool Not Found**: Ensure the server is running and check tool name prefixes
 3. **Failed Queries**: Check your SQL syntax and database permissions
-4. **Docker Command Errors**: If you see errors like `executable file not found in $PATH` when running Docker, it's likely because Docker is interpreting `-t` as its own flag.
-Use `--` to separate Docker flags from application arguments: `docker run ... freepeak/db-mcp-server -- -t sse ...` or use full argument names: `docker run ... freepeak/db-mcp-server --transport sse ...`
+4. **Docker Volume Mount Errors**: If you see errors like `mountpoint for /app/config.json: not a directory`, it's because the container already has a file at that path.
+Mount to a different path (e.g., `/app/my-config.json`) and update your configuration accordingly.
+5. **Docker Command Errors**: If you encounter command-related errors with Docker, use one of these approaches:
+   - Use environment variables: `-e TRANSPORT_MODE=sse -e CONFIG_PATH=/app/my-config.json`
+   - Override the entrypoint: `--entrypoint /app/server freepeak/db-mcp-server -t sse -c /app/my-config.json`
+   - Use shell execution: `freepeak/db-mcp-server /bin/sh -c "/app/server -t sse -c /app/my-config.json"`

 ### Logs